focusaurus/express_code_structure/README.md

   * When I change the user controller, that is coupled to the user model and the user view by the nature of MVC, so that means those 3 files will change together, but the deals controller or customer controller are decoupled and thus not involved.
   * MVC or MOVE style decoupling is still encouraged, but spreading the MVC files out into sibling directories is just annoying
   * Thus each of my routes files has the portion of the routes it owns.
 A rails-style routes.rb file is handy if you want an overview of all routes in the app, but when actually building features and fixing bugs, you only care about the routes relevant to the piece you are changing.
+* Reduce cross-cutting coupling with Events
+  * It's easy to think "OK, whenever a new Deal is created, I want to send an email to all the Salespeople", and then just put the code to send those emails in the route that creates deals.
+  * However, this coupling will eventually turn your app into a giant ball of mud.
+  * Intsead, the DealModel should just fire a "create" event and be entirely unaware of what else the system might do in response to that.
+  * When you code this way, it becomes much more possible to put all the user related code into `app/users` because there's not a rat's nest of coupled business logic all over the place polluting the purity of the user code base.
 * Code flow is followable
   * Don't do magic things.
 Don't autoload files from magic directories in the filesystem.
 Don't be ruby.
 The app starts at `app/server.js:1' and you can see everything it loads and executes by following the code.